BASE (search engine): Functionality

 Users can search bibliographic metadata including abstracts, if available.
 However, BASE does not currently offer full text search.
 It contrasts with commercial search engines in multiple ways, including in the types and kinds of resources it searches and the information it offers about the results it finds.
 Results can be narrowed down using drill down menus (faceted search).
 Bibliographic data is provided in several formats, and the results may be sorted by multiple fields, such as by author or year of publication.

 Paying customers include EBSCO Information Services who integrated BASE into their EBSCO Discovery Service (EDS).
 Non-commercial services can integrate BASE search for free using an API.
-BASE becomes an increasingly important component of open access initiatives concerned with enhancing the visibility of their digital archive collections.
+BASE has become an increasingly important component of open access initiatives concerned with enhancing the visibility of their digital archive collections.

 On 6 October 2016, BASE surpassed the 100 million documents threshold having indexed 100,183,705 documents from 4,695 content sources.
 As of 2022, it had indexed over 315 million documents from over 10,000 sources.